giovanniRodighiero/cms_node/Documentation/modelsConfig.md

 3. the name of the model to inherits from.
 4. as for the *defaultModels.json* this object defines a field of the model, it has the same structure of that file.
 5. as for the *defaultModels.json* this object defines the attributes of a field, it has the same structure of that file.
-6. defines the fields you want to be searchable on gets request, every field not listed in here will be ignored in the actual queries.
+6. defines the fields you want to be searchable on gets requests, every field not listed in here will be ignored in the actual queries.

 ### Associations with other models
 To express associations with other models, you have to mark the field in a specific way: